 I grew up eating pimento cheese.
 My mom–all the moms in the neighborhood went through a phase–even used to make it in their shiny new food processor.
 I’ve jazzed up this particular pimento cheese recipe to make it a little bit spicy and a little bit smoky.
 And a whole lot of delicious!

-For us, it’s a must make whenever we go on vacation or are at home and need a little smackerel.
-For more things to do with pimento cheese, consider making these pimento cheese-stuffed grits balls or this pimento cheese pasta recipe.
+For us, it’s a must-make whenever we go on vacation or are at home and need a little smackerel.
+Need other beach smackerels?
+Mac & cheese is always welcome vacation food.

 For ease of browsing, you can find all my appetizer recipes in one place.
 Thanks so much for visiting!